 My method of strategy and I can go into detail in another blog post, is pinning 60% of other people’s content and 40% of my own content.
 I also manually pin!
 I don’t use a third-party platform to pin for me.

 I use my boards as a resource for myself and my audience.
 For example, one of my most followed boards is my Blogging Resources board.
 Not only am I pinning content for my own benefit, I know that my readers are also looking for resources to help them grow.
-I try to find high-quality content that can help make an impact for their needs.
+I try to find high-quality content that can help make an impact on their needs.

 Utilizing these three steps will make an impact on your blog traffic and set you off on the right path for success.
 Creating a plan of action will allow you to think of your blog as a business when you write down your goals and action items.